status-im/keycard-redeem/scripts/README.md

 `--passfile`: the path to a file storing the password for the JSON encoded private key.
 Always used with --account.

-`--bucket-list`: a file containing a list of bucket addresses one per line.
-Only transactions to these addresses will be accepted

-`--bucket`: same as above, but instead a single address is provided on the command line directly.

 ### HTTP interface

 The http interface is very simple